Columbia Icefield Adventure: Tickets and Tips

 Where is the Columbia Icefield Adventure

-If you are considering visiting the Columbia Icefield, you are in for a treat.
-This massive field of ice is located on the Icefields Parkway, a highway between Lake Louise and the Town of Jasper, which is considered one of the most scenic drives in the world.
+If you’re planning to visit the Columbia Icefield, you’re in for a treat.
+This massive field of ice sits along the Icefields Parkway, the highway between Lake Louise and the Town of Jasper.
+It’s widely considered one of the most scenic drives in the world.

 The view as you near the exit for the Glacier Discovery Centre…

-To make the most of this incredibly scenic drive, we recommend you buy the GuideAlong audio tour.
+To make the most of this incredibly scenic drive, you may wish to read our guide to the Icefields Parkway.
+Then, before you head out, we recommend you buy the GuideAlong audio tour.
 We live here, yet we still listen to it, especially along the Icefields Parkway.

 Guide Along App